apache/cordova-docs/www/docs/en/dev/guide/platforms/android/index.md

 1. Set the `JAVA_HOME` environment variable to the location of your JDK installation
-2. Set the `ANDROID_HOME` environment variable to the location of your Android SDK installation
+2. Set the `ANDROID_SDK_ROOT` environment variable to the location of your Android SDK installation
 3. It is also recommended that you add the Android SDK's `tools`, `tools/bin`, and `platform-tools` directories to your `PATH`